MattKevan/uxlift/_books/the-user-s-journey-storymapping-products-that-people-love.md

 date: 2019-09-03 12:48:23 +0100
 title: 'The User''s Journey: Storymapping Products That People Love'
 image: "/assets/images/users-journey.jpg"
-intro: 'The User''s Journey will show you how, when, and why to use narrative structure, technique, and principles to ideate, craft, and test a cohesive vision for an engaging outcome. '
+description: 'The User''s Journey will show you how, when, and why to use narrative structure, technique, and principles to ideate, craft, and test a cohesive vision for an engaging outcome. '
 link: https://amzn.to/2ZI2NAF